BennettTheTiger/littleLoopCoaster/README.md

 # IMPORTANT
 Keep (app.js, index.html, & coasterStyles.css) together!
 coasterBrain.js will need the dependecies specified in the package.JSON file.
-It also must connected to the ardino!
+It also must connected to the arduino!